bplmaps/lmec-main-site/content/research/digital-publication-small-grants.md

 Successful applicants will receive a stipend of $1,200, to be disbursed individually to the project's primary author in two parts, at the beginning of the project and after the completion of publication.
 Additionally, successful applicants will receive a commitment of research collaboration as well as technical development from LMEC staff, beginning with the project's initial roughing-out stage and continuing through to publication.
 Technical assistance can include the coding and design needed to produce a publication in one of the formats described in the examples above, or limited assistance in creating another digital modality of the author's design.
 Grantees should not, however, expect LMEC staff to support entirely bespoke design and coding process for a one-off publication modality.

-Grantees will be asked to give a 30 minute presentation to the entire LMEC staff roughly midway through the completion of their project.
-Additionally, before August 30, 2024, grantees will be expected to produce a 3-5 minute project pitch designed to introduce the project to a wider, non-academic public audience, to be archived on the Center's YouTube page.
+Grantees will be asked to give a **20-30 minute presentation** to the LMEC staff roughly midway through the completion of their project.
+Additionally, before August 30, 2025, grantees will be expected to produce a 3-5 minute project pitch designed to introduce the project to a wider, non-academic public audience, to be archived on the Center's YouTube page.

 This grant has **no in-person requirement** and grants may be issued to individuals who have no plans to travel to Boston during the project period.
 For those who do wish to work with the Center's physical collections, priority access to the reading room will be provided.